hfrankel/movies-app/README.md

 - The challenge now is to move our API call up to the App component and still have our application be functional.
 - Now once the user types in which movie to search, the relevant film's title should be displayed in a seperate component called MovieSelector to be rendered below MovieInput in App.js.

+### 6 - Error Handling

+- In the App component implement some error handling incase the API call comes back with any errors.
+- In the MovieSelector component unless a search result has come back from the API, display the message "Find a movie".
+- If the search comes back with no results have an alert pop up saying "No result found".

 ## Available Scripts

 In the project directory, you can run: